TalMaIka/AlertNotify/README.md

-# AirAlert
+# AlertNotify

 <p align="center"><img src="https://i.imgur.com/bCyYrTt.png" height="250px" alt="AlertNotify Pic"/></p>

-**AirAlert** is a Windows alerting tool designed to provide real-time notifications about missile and drone incidents in Israeli-Oref.
+**AlertNotify** is a Windows alerting tool designed to provide real-time notifications about missile and drone incidents in Israeli-Oref.
 The tool fetches data from a public API and displays notifications with sound alerts.

 ## Features